On Oct. 23, 1983, the U.S. Embassy in Beirut was attacked by a suicide bomber.

 Cohen Milstein Sellers Toll PLLC, a national plaintiffs’ law firm, filed the lawsuit in 2014, suing Iran on behalf of the victims of the attack.
 While foreign nations are normally granted sovereign immunity from U.S. lawsuits, Cohen Milstein argued that compensation was due under an exception to the Foreign Sovereign Immunities Act, which allows citizens to sue foreign countries if they are victims of state-sponsored terror.
 Cohen Milstein argued that Hezbollah perpetrated the attack at the direction and with the support of Iran.

-U.S. District Judge Royce C. Lamberth granted the judgment after Iran failed to respond to the lawsuit, awarding roughly $207.2 million in compensatory damages and $712.8 million in punitive damages to a plaintiff group made up of service members injured in the Beirut attack and the estates and family members of those who perished.
+U.S. District Judge Royce C. Lamberth granted the judgment after Iran failed to respond to the lawsuit, awarding roughly $207.2 million in compensatory damages and $712.8 million in punitive damages to a plaintiff group made up of injured Marines in Beirut attack and the estates and family members of those who perished.